P-CATION Logo

 Illustration of chaotic paperwork flowing into an organized document filing system AI-generated image

-Anyone who works with a large volume of documents knows the pattern: files are uploaded, email attachments arrive, letters come in, and then the manual sorting begins.
+Anyone who works with a large volume of documents knows the problem: files are uploaded, email attachments arrive, letters come in, and then the manual sorting begins.

 What goes where?
 Who needs to see it?
-What follow-up action has to happen next?
+What follow-up action is needed next?

 These small recurring steps cost companies time every single day.